LodestarFinance/lodestar-config/README.md

 # lodestar-config
-Houses the code for the network and contract configuration files.
+Houses the code for the Lodestar Finance network and contract configuration files.